-Career and Professional Development can also assist you with writing resumes and cover letters, finding ways to obtain work experience, the job search, interview skills, and much more!
+Career and Professional Development can also assist you with writing resumes and cover letters, finding ways to obtain work experience, the job search, interview skills, and much more.

-Exploring VT Majors; https://student.advising.vt.edu/major-exploration/majors-exploreatvt.html
+Exploring VT Majors

-On this site you will find a listing of all undergraduate majors offered at Virginia Tech.
-This resource will help you learn about the subjects and fields associated with them.
+At www.student.advising.vt.edu/major-exploration/majors-exploreatvt, you will find a listing of all undergraduate majors offered at Virginia Tech.
+This resource will help you learn about the majors and fields associated with them.

 Your choice of a major can fall into place once you pinpoint your career goals and areas that spark your interest.
 Mentally note which courses you enjoyed in high school (and college if you've already had any college courses).
-It is likely that this exercise will lead you to a major - or simply confirm the choice you've already made.
+It is likely that this exercise will lead you to a choice of major - or simply confirm the choice you've already made.

-If you would like to change your major, speak with your academic advisor regarding the change of major process and to see if your intended major is restricted or not.
-A list of the restricted majors can be found on the University Registrar's website.
-Transitional advising appointments are also available to help you with the change of major process, understanding the requirements to change into a restricted major, and to help you select appropriate courses for the new major.
+You should speak with your academic advisor regarding the transfer process and to see if your intended major is restricted or not.
+A list of the restricted majors can be found on the University Registrar's website HERE.

-You can use HokieGPS to help you map your plan of study and co-curricular activities throughout your undergraduate career.
+If you are planning to change your major, you should work with your academic advisor or a transitional advisor to select the appropriate courses and use HokieGPS to help you map your plan of study and co-curricular activities throughout your undergraduate career.

-DEGREE REQUIREMENTS
+DEGREE REQUIREMENTS/CHECKSHEETS